Terms & Conditions

 Itinerary Changes

-Trek Relief and the Tour Operator reserve the right, without penalty, to make changes in the published itinerary whenever, in their judgment, conditions warrant or if they deem it necessary for the participants' comfort, convenience, or safety.
+Trek Relief and the Tour Operator may make changes to the published itinerary as needed for participant comfort, convenience, or safety.

 Program Trip Fees